Kuniwak/MirrorDiffKit/README.md

 A tool for providing the 2 features for efficient testing:

-- Output diff bewtween 2 any types
+- Output diff between 2 any types
 - Default implementation of Equatable for any types